 Think about it.
 Every single person you know is on Facebook, whether they understand the whole concept of it or not.
 People from every age group (13+ of course) are on this platform.

 Hence, it is only natural that marketers cannot ignore this social platform.
 Whatever be your target audience, you can bet they are on Facebook daily.
 The question is: How can you target these users by amalgamating your marketing efforts with Facebook marketing?

 Marketing on Facebook: How do you do it?

-Brands are using Facebook to create a brand identity and also a brand awareness among its target users.
+Brands are using Facebook marketing to create a brand identity and brand awareness among their target users.
 Facebook offers three specific tools to marketers: Pages, ads, and groups.

 Facebook pages are free and can be set up easily.
 The challenge, however, is to maintain a strong foothold and have a consistent fan base.

-While ads have great targeting parameters, it can get costly at one point of time (especially if you are running your marketing on a tight budget).
+While ads have great targeting parameters, they can get costly at one point in time (especially if you are running your marketing on a tight budget).

 These groups are much similar to the online discussion forums.
 You can create groups related to your domain or your product offerings.
-These groups can drive high engagement, but at the end of the day, Facebook groups consume a lot of time.
+These groups can drive high engagement, but Facebook groups consume a lot of time at the end of the day.

-Whatever group you target, I can assure you that you will always have enough users to target on Facebook.
+Whatever group you target, I can assure you that you will always have enough users to target on Facebook for Facebook marketing efforts.
 Facebook is not just a powerhouse for marketers; it is immensely flexible – no matter what kind of business you run, Facebook marketing will work for you.